 The challenge presented above has shown that the discretion of human decision-makers needs to be preserved when implementing machine-learning algorithms.
 However, even if the discretion is successfully preserved, the question remains whether and how this discretion is used.
 Even though developers and users have discretion, they might let the algorithms overpower all other information and blindly accept the algorithmically produced information.
-Sometimes algorithms even 'dominate conversations within regulatory organisations.'
-This dominant position can be especially harmful if it undermines the users' judgment about how to act upon the information that the algorithm produces.
-Regulatory agencies face the challenge of using the algorithm while overcoming the automation bias.
+Sometimes algorithms even 'dominate conversations within regulatory organisations.'46 This dominant position can be especially harmful if it undermines the users' judgment about how to act upon the information that the algorithm produces.47 Regulatory agencies face the challenge of using the algorithm while overcoming the automation bias.

 In addition to the bias towards blindly accepting algorithmically produced information, implementing opaque algorithms can also lead to forms of rejecting algorithmically produced information.
-Some forms of rejecting algorithms have been described in the literature as so-called buffering strategies that ought to separate technology and practice.
-Professionals who use buffering strategies aim to dismiss algorithmically produced information as unhelpful or inconclusive.
+Some forms of rejecting algorithms have been described in the literature as so-called buffering strategies that ought to separate technology and practice.48 Professionals who use buffering strategies aim to dismiss algorithmically produced information as unhelpful or inconclusive.
 By dismissing the algorithm, professionals aim to avoid that algorithms affect their acting.
 If the buffering strategy is successful, professionals carry out their activities independently from the algorithm and the information it provides.
-In institutional terms, buffering strategies can also be understood as a decoupling of formal technological structures from actual organisational practice.
+In institutional terms, buffering strategies can also be understood as a decoupling of formal technological structures from actual organisational practice.49

 We have identified two extremes of using algorithms: First, users let algorithmically produced information overpower all other information.
 Second, users dismiss algorithmically produced information and rely exclusive on other information.
 In both extremes, meanings are missing that could bring these sources of information together.
-Meanings are interpretative schemes that form the basis for a regulatory practice that uses machine-learning algorithms.
-To create the needed meanings, regulatory agencies must enable experts from different fields or disciplines to collaborate and share their expertise.
+Meanings are interpretative schemes that form the basis for a regulatory practice that uses machine-learning algorithms.50 To create the needed meanings, regulatory agencies must enable experts from different fields or disciplines to collaborate and share their expertise.

 At the ILT, algorithms require the organisation to find new ways of working.
 Professionals with different expertise from various organisational departments need to collaborate to develop, implement, and use machine-learning algorithms.
 Inspectors identify the issues at hand for a specific regulatory field, whereas data scientists specify the requirements for data and model development.
 Still others work on supplying data or providing the IT environment in which the model ought to be embedded.
-This diversity of tasks shows that not only do the data scientists have to make sense of the machine-learning algorithms, but that also the inspectors, information technology and data staff, and lawyers who work with the algorithms need to ascribe a meaning to them.
-To facilitate the collaboration between the various professionals, they have to come to shared understandings of how to develop, implement, and use a machine-learning algorithm.

-- 45 Yeung (n 43).
+This diversity of tasks shows that not only

 - 46 Lodge and Mennicken 2019 (n 3) 191.

 - 47 Lohr, Maxwell, and Watts (n 39).

-- 48 Angèle Christin, 'Algorithms in Practice: Comparing Web Journalism and Criminal Justice' (2017) 4(2) Big Data and Society 1 https://doi.org/10.1177%2F2053951717718855.
+- 48 Angèle Christin, 'Algorithms in Practice: Comparing Web Journalism and Criminal Justice' (2017) 4(2) Big Data and Society 1 https://doi. org/10.1177%2F2053951717718855.

-- Meyer and Rowan (n 7); DiMaggio and Powell (n 7); Christin (n 48).
+- 49 Meyer and Rowan (n 7); DiMaggio and Powell (n 7); Christin (n 48).

 - 50 Orlikowski 2007 (n 9).